Table of contents

 Treatment (Part 8 of Is anxiety genetic?)

-It is most often treated with either cognitive behavioral therapy, medications, or a combination of both.
+It is most often treated with either cognitive behavioral therapy (CBT), medications, or a combination of both.
 To counteract the sensation of loneliness, a support group can be of help.

 Cognitive Behavioral Therapy

 Medications can help relieve the symptoms.
-The most common medications used to combat this disorder are anti-anxiety drugs (such as benzodiazepines), antidepressants, and beta-blockers.
+The most commonly used prescription drugs to combat this disorder are anti-anxiety drugs (the most prominent being benzodiazepines), antidepressants, and beta-blockers.